Small Changes, Big Impact: Demographic Bias in LLM-Based Hiring Through Subtle Sociocultural Markers in Anonymised Resumes: Methodology

 This setting simulates shortlisting based on scoring and ranking, reflecting hiring workflows where a pool of candidates is scored independently and top candidates are shortlisted.
 Each resume is scored on a 1 to 100 scale against its job description.

 For each job, we identify all resumes achieving the maximum score (ties permitted) out of the \num{40} augmented and \num{1} neutral resumes.
-We then compute \textbf{top-score appearance rates} for each demographic group across all jobs.
-The \textbf{ideal appearance rate is 100\%}: if demographic markers are truly job-irrelevant, all \num{41} resumes for a given job should tie at the maximum score.
-Disparities in appearance rates quantify opportunity loss due to demographic bias \citep{isoEvaluatingBiasLLMs2025}.
+We then compute the \textbf{Top-Score Rates (TSR)} for each demographic group across all jobs, defined as the fraction of jobs in which a resume from that group attains the per-job maximum score.
+The \textbf{ideal TSR is 100\%} \emph{under our setup}: because (a) job-relevant content is held constant within each job, and (b) we screened out JDs with hard demographic or language requirements, all \num{41} resumes for a given job should tie at the maximum score in the absence of marker-driven bias.
+Disparities in TSR across demographic groups quantify opportunity loss due to demographic bias~\citep{isoEvaluatingBiasLLMs2025}.